 a bachelor's degree in wildlife management is more popular than many other degrees.
 In fact, it ranks #139 out of 363 on popularity of all such degrees in the nation.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 For its 2025 ranking, College Factual looked at 3 schools in the Middle Atlantic Region to determine which ones were the best for wildlife management students pursuing a bachelor's degree.
-Combined, these schools handed out 148 bachelor's degrees in wildlife management to qualified students.
+When you put them all together, these colleges and universities awarded 156 bachelor's degrees in wildlife management during the 2022-2023 academic year.

 Develop a broad-based interdisciplinary skill set to solve complex environmental problems like climate change, alternative energy and sustainability with a specialized online degree from Southern New Hampshire University.